How to Adjust Your Privacy Settings:

 Catfishing is when a user pretends to be someone else by stealing their photos and creating a fake account.
 Catfishing is commonly associated with romantic scams and has gained attention in recent years.
 Overall, don’t provide personal or financial information to anyone that you have not met in person.

 Link shorteners are frequently used to meet character limitations and make links aesthetically pleasing.
 Scammers also use them to mask the site they are actually redirecting users to.
 Scam sites may infect your computer with malware or prompt you for your personal information.
-Evaluate shortened links.
-Consider McAfee-verified link shortener www.urluncover.com to ensure the links are safe.
+Evaluate the original URL behind shortened links with a tool such as CheckShortURL before clicking.

 Children on Social Media: